The Creamery was “the place” to stop in Manteca for generations of Bay Area travelers going to and from the Sierra on weekends.

 From 1938 to 1948, the Creamery made as much as 1,500 gallons of ice cream per day to meet the weekend demand.

-It stood where a Mexican restaurant does today in a building that was Manteca’s original Kentucky Fried Chicken location prior to becoming Athen’s Burger in the 200 block of West Yosemite Avenue.
-The nearby mural— “Cow-munity” — was chosen for the location due to the key role the dairy industry played in helping Manteca grow.
+It stood where Athens Burgers does today in the 200 block of West Yosemite Avenue.
+The nearby mural — “Cow-munity” — was chosen for the location due to the key role the dairy industry played in helping Manteca grow.

 In the truest sense, the Creamery is the one thing that got Manteca going as a town as it was the community’s first building except for scattered farms.

 Floyd Richards and Roy Olson in the 1930s purchased the Creamery.
-They constructed an ice cream parlor on the front of the building.
+They constructed an ice cream parlor on the front of the building which soon.
 It quickly became a favorite spot for families to gather during warm summer evenings.

 In 1938 the Creamery produced 395,000 pounds of butter that year and wrapped 1,800 pounds a day.
 The ice cream freezing room turned out 10 gallons every six minutes.